Shayandehkhoda/SimpleTodo/README.md

-This is my first django project.
+# This is my first django project.
-A simple Todo app.
+A simple Todo app.<br>
+Working on it to get better.